BrunoRB/_investment-funds-demo-app/README.md

 ## decisions and design

-## stack
+### tech stack

-simple php 8.2, laravel, mysql
+I kept it super simple: php 8.2, laravel, mysql

 the test hints at a web app, for which php-laravel is usually my default choice.